tcassanelli/pyoof/README.rst

 - Reduce the size of the test files
 - Include automatic setup for the FFT resolution ``pyoof.fit_zpoly(resolution)``
 - Include cosine taper illumination function
-- Add actuator correction (sub-module) and its translation from phase error (specific for Effelsberg)
+- Add actuator correction (sub-module) and its translation from phase-error (specific for Effelsberg) :white_check_mark:
 - Add option for 2 or more beam maps

 Contact
 =======